 Our organization was originally founded as an outgrowth of community action.
 Today, we honor that history and recommit to driving community-led development through community forums, meetings, and public events.
 Fundraisers provide vital support of our programs and residents, while allowing Community Roots Housing to develop more affordable homes.

 Coming Together to Build Vibrant and Engaged Communities

 Each year, Community Roots Housing brings together some of Seattle’s finest bars and restaurants for a night of exquisite food and drink in support of our work.
 Guests enjoy an evening of local delicacies while supporting affordable homes and essential supportive services for residents.
 Join us at this year’s Omnivorous to make a difference in the lives of your neighbors.Omnivorous Event Page

 Top of the Town

 As a Public Development Authority, we hold an annual stakeholder meeting to brief community members on the activities and goals of the organization.
-The 2020 Annual Meeting has been postponed due to the COVID-19 crisis.
-Stay tuned for details.
+The 2021 Annual Meeting is being planned; stay tuned for details!